luiz-rocha94/continuous-control/Report.md

 ![plot image](plot.png)

-For future i wound like to consider the sequence of states and actions to use expected return of trajectory.
+How is able to see in the graph the agent performance is instable after 50 episodes then for future i wound like to consider the sequence of states and actions, the main idea is make the agent learn the best sequence of moviments then for it i suggest to use expected return of trajectory and prioritized experience replay.